 Whether these issues are about money, career, family, sex or household tasks, you will have to deal with these difficult conversations eventually.
 The entire premise of this post is to help couples ease into difficult conversations without losing the love and consideration for each other.
 So, here are 5 effective tips you can follow to overcome your differences and discuss even the most uncomfortable topics you may have.

 Understand that avoiding difficult topics is unproductive and may aggravate the situation.

-Say your spouse has a habit of not helping you with the household chores.
+- Say your spouse has a habit of not helping you with the household chores.
 However, you find this to be a non-issue and decided not to talk about it.
-Until one day, you are inundated with so much work that you blow up into anger without any warning.
 This has now intensified to another level, dragging other unsettled issues in the process.

-What started as a relatively minor annoyance lead to a huge fight that’s now hard to resolve.
-Instead of letting this affect you negatively, acknowledge that this issue is important to you and open this up with your partner as soon as possible.
+- What started as a relatively minor annoyance lead to a huge fight that’s now hard to resolve.
+Instead of letting this affect you negatively, acknowledge that this issue is important to you and open this up with your partner.